Introduction

 What is a Disposable Skin Stapler?

-A disposable skin stapler is a single-use surgical instrument that applies metal or bioabsorbable staples to close skin edges during wound closure procedures.
+A disposable skin stapler is a single-use surgical device designed to close skin edges quickly, precisely, and safely during wound closure procedures.
+External staplers are FDA-classified under 21 CFR 878.4740 for surgical skin closure, ensuring they meet regulatory safety standards.

 Core Components